Mandatory training

 • update mandatory training modules listed on intranet pages for each employee group

-• manage all communication relating to the mandatory training process and training modules
+• manage and support communications relating to the overall mandatory training process and training modules

 • maintain the mandatory training standard operating procedure (SOP)